Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Introduction

 \end{definition}

-\begin{remark} Despite the fact that we are using the word ``distance'' to refer to $d_{GH}$ it is important to remark that there are two obstructions for being able to use the terminology in the usual sense.
-First, there is a set theoretic obstruction because we can not talk about the ``set of all metric spaces".
-On the other hand, even if we could talk about such set, $d_{GH}$ would only be a distance on the set of isometry classes of metric spaces.
+\begin{remark} The term ``distance" in the above discussion has to be understood informally.
+First, there is a set theoretic obstruction as we can not talk about the ``set of all metric spaces".
+Secondly, even if we could talk about such set, $d_{GH}$ would only be a distance on the set of isometry classes.
 Both of the above obstructions can be avoided if one considers the space of isometry classes of compact metric spaces. \end{remark}